Country _ Name

 • Provident institutions

-The license is delivered by the ACPR.
-Institutions applying for authorisation prepare an application including legal (list of insurance classes, certification of payment of funds, information about fitness and properness, expertise and experience of persons tasked with running or overseeing the institution, etc.), technical and financial components (provisional three-year programme of operations, detailed projections showing forecast sales, technical results, net profit, loss expectancy, technical provisions, coverage of regulated liabilities and solvency margin, a description of the activities in which the institution plans to engage (target customers, distribution methods etc.), a description of the reinsurance programme and a breakdown of the technical resources to be put in place to manage business).
+The license is delivered by the French Prudential Supervision and Resolution Authority (ACPR) for authorisation prepare an application including legal (list of insurance classes, certification of payment of funds, information about fitness and properness, expertise and experience of persons tasked with running or overseeing the institution, etc.), technical and financial components (provisional three-year programme of operations, detailed projections showing forecast sales, technical results, net profit, loss expectancy, technical provisions, coverage of regulated liabilities and solvency margin, a description of the activities in which the institution plans to engage (target customers, distribution methods etc.), a description of the reinsurance programme and a breakdown of the technical resources to be put in place to manage business).
 The ACPR has a total of six months to reach its decision from the date on which it receives a completed application.

-Since January 1, 2016, the European Solvency 2 prudential regime has applied to the French insurance market.
+Since 1 January 1 2016, the European Solvency 2 prudential regime has applied to the French insurance market.
+It is comprised of three pillars:

 Registration, which is renewable each year, is subject to prior payment to ORIAS of annual registration fees set according to the category of intermediary, up to a maximum of € 250.
 There are four categories of insurance intermediaries (article R.511-2 of the Insurance Code):